m4xshen/smartcolumn.nvim/README.md

 Plug "m4xshen/smartcolumn.nvim"
 ```

 2. Setup the plugin in your `init.lua`.
+This step is not needed with lazy.nvim if `opts` is set as above.
 ```Lua
 require("smartcolumn").setup()
 ```